-3.3.INCOMPLETE QUALIFYING RUNS
+3.2.INCOMPLETE QUALIFYING RUNS

-If a driver does any of the following mistakes in a qualifying run, the driver will not receive a score for that run and therefore the run will be considered INCOMPLETE
+If a driver does any of the following mistakes in a qualifying run, the driver will not receive a score for that run and therefore the run will be considered INCOMPLETE.
+Judges reserve the right to add additional INCOMPLETEs for specific tracks.
+These will be discussed during the drivers meeting of that event.

-- Spinning Out - Opposite drift Drifting with the opposite angle required at that point on course - Hood, hatch, trunk and/or doors opening during a run
+- Spinning Out - Opposite drift Drifting with the opposite angle required at that point on course - Hood, hatch, roof, trunk and/or doors opening during a run - A mix of multiple mistakes that could be classified as an Unchaseable Lead - The number of tires off course that will receive an INCOMPLETE are specific to each track will be discussed during the drivers meeting of that event.

-3.4.QUALIFYING TIE BREAKER
+3.3.QUALIFYING TIE BREAKER